-Irrespective of the cause of scalp edema in the newborn, it usually does not cause any significant problems on its own.
-Pediatricians may monitor the baby for any bruising associated with caput since that may result in jaundice.
+Irrespective of the cause of scalp edema in the newborn, it usually does not cause any significant problem on its own.
+Pediatricians may monitor the baby for any bruising associated with caput since it may result in jaundice.

 Signs And Symptoms Of Caput Succedaneum

 You may notice the following signs and symptoms if your baby has caput succedaneum (2).

 - Swelling of the scalp (most common symptom)